Human Rights

 On September 1, 2022, we established and endorsed the Rules for Promotion of Respecting Human Rights, which stipulates systems and procedures for each department to appropriately promote respect for human rights.
 Efforts for respecting human rights are shared with the compliance promotion system and the risk management promotion system, and reported to the Board of Directors on a regular basis (at least once a year) for supervision.

 In accordance with the Rules for Promotion of Respecting Human Rights, we have set up a secretariat, which is headed by the Executive Officer in charge of promotion of respecting human rights, at the Corporate Governance Department, and have established a system that promotes respect for human rights in each department, including conducting due diligence*.
 The secretariat assists our departments in their efforts to respect human rights as well as monitors the Group's activities to promote respect for human rights, providing guidance and advice.
+As a grievance handling mechanism, we have set up a compliance hotline that accepts human rights-related inquiries, both from within the company and from external parties.

 - *A series of processes for assessing adverse impacts on human rights, responding to survey results, conducting follow-up surveys, and disseminating information about response methods.

-For our business partners, we have initiated the "Sustainability Survey" based on our "Sustainable Code of Conduct for Business Partners" and are advancing collaboration with our business partners to achieve a sustainable society and environment throughout the value chain.
+For our business partners, we have initiated a "sustainability survey in fiscal 2023" based on our "Sustainable Code of Conduct for Business Partners" and are advancing collaboration with our business partners to achieve a sustainable society and environment throughout the value chain.
 The Sustainability Survey also includes matters related to respect for human rights as mentioned above.
-In fiscal 2023, we requested responses to a "Sustainability Survey" from 10 major domestic primary suppliers.
-In fiscal 2024, we will analyze the responses, provide feedback on the evaluation results to the surveyed companies, and request improvement plan development as necessary.
-Furthermore, we intend to select new business partners for evaluation to expand the scope of sustainability assessment.
+Therefore, we also conduct assessments from the perspective of preventing and mitigating negative impacts on human rights, taking into account the human rights due diligence process.
+Of the 10 major domestic primary suppliers surveyed in fiscal 2023, none were judged to be high risk in the overall assessment.
+In fiscal 2024, we held an evaluation results briefing session for these 10 companies and provided feedback.
+We also expanded the scope of the survey to 30 major domestic primary suppliers and asked them to respond to the sustainability survey, receiving responses from 27 companies.
+In fiscal 2025, we will analyze the responses, provide feedback on the evaluation results, and request the development of improvement plan as necessary.
+Furthermore, we intend to continue the cycle of sustainability assessments in the future.

-For more information on the Sustainability Survey, please see "Sustainable Code of Conduct for Business Partners."
+For more information on the Sustainability Survey, please see "Together with Business Partners."

 Consultation and Reporting on Human Rights Issues